l453rp0mm35/ArchSurv4QGIS/README.md

 ArchSurv4QGIS (AS4QGIS) is an open source solution for automated archaeological feature drawings from in-field GNSS / totalstation point measurements via QGIS.

+It is a suite containing two algorithms: Synthesis and Psyche

-It is designed as an adjustable ".model3" algorithm pipeline.
+They are designed as adjustable ".model3" algorithm pipelines.

 ------------------------------------------------------------------

-What is ArchSurv4QGIS?
+What is ArchSurv4QGIS Synthesis?

-AS4QGIS works on the basis of point data exported as delimited text from a surveying device.
+AS4QGIS Synthesis works on the basis of point data exported as delimited text from a surveying device.

-ArchSurv4QGIS processes 10-character pointID-strings: e. g.
+ArchSurv4QGIS Synthesis processes 10-character pointID-strings: e. g.
 '0001A03001'
 - feature '1'
 - line container / point property 'A'
 - shape type '03'
 - sequence number '001'

-Depending on the entered "shape type", AS4QGIS generates four output datasets:
+Depending on the entered "shape type", AS4QGIS Synthesis generates four output datasets:
 - polygons.shp
 - polylines.shp
 - pointdata.shp